sebastian-zieba/PACMAN/docs/source/stage21.rst

 This stage bins the data into spectroscopic light curves.

-PACMAN can either use the most recent S20 run for the S21 step or specify a path to a previous run.
+PACMAN automatically uses the most recent Stage 20 run.

 The user can set the wavelength bins in the pcf by giving a wavelength range and a number of bins, or alternatively provide user-defined bin edges.